awgrover/arduino-2-xod/dev-notes.md

 - [ ] "local" library. it is annoying to copy a patch from one project to another. a dumping ground would be nice: drag a patch into dumping ground. now it is always available, as if a library.
 - [ ] what if paste would paste the json into text files? and if pasting text would make a patch if it was good json?
 - [ ] is the "recently used" list in file-open acting weird?
 I notice it shows nothing if it's been a while (30 minutes?
 1 hour?).
 Also, doesn't seem to show recent projects, only the most-recent?
+- [ ] examples in a library should be projects: and can have their own sub-patches.
+- [ ] select a set of nodes. "make patch". copies them to a new patch, any dangling in/outs get turned into input-xx automagically copying the name from the actual input name, and the patch replaces the "lifted" nodes. yes yes.
+-- this suggests some ui scripting extension framework.

 *BUG*
 put some bad stuff in a lib, get red error notice